 There are ways to format webpages and present text, photos, and graphics in order to make a website accessible to persons with disabilities.
 Easter Seals Project ACTION has a helpful Website Accessibility Online Toolkit that provides guidance on this topic.
 Some of the key measures, which are listed in Section 4 of that toolkit, include: providing alternate text to describe images; using primary colors (like red or blue) for layout design and links; avoiding the use of Flash; providing closed captioning for videos; using plain fonts and appropriate sizes; and designing navigation that is easy to follow.

 Blind or visually impaired persons who use computer screen-reading programs can read standard Word documents (the program speaks the monitor display).
 You will need to edit your materials to describe all photos, maps, and other graphics, as those elements are often not readable.
-UNC Charlotte's How to Make an Accessible PDF Document guide offers helpful information and step-by-step instructions.
+US Department of Veteran's Affairs' Creating Accessible PDFs with Adobe Acrobat Professional guide offers helpful information and step-by-step instructions.

 Font size should be 14-point or larger (usually 18-point) and the font typeface should be simple, like Arial or Helvetica.
 For some documents the text can be made bigger by simply using the enlarge feature of a photocopier or by revising the document and printing it with the larger font.
 Alternatively you can order large print formats of your materials from a printing company.